Coneriys/apache4/docs/content/reference/routing-configuration/http/load-balancing/service.md

 #### Health Check

-The `healthcheck` option configures health check to remove unhealthy servers from the load balancing rotation.
-Traefik will consider HTTP(s) servers healthy as long as they return a status code to the health check request (carried out every interval) between `2XX` and `3XX`, or matching the configured status.
-For gRPC servers, Traefik will consider them healthy as long as they return SERVING to [gRPC health check v1 requests](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
+The `healthcheck` option configures health check to remove unhealthy servers from the load balancing rotation. apache4 will consider HTTP(s) servers healthy as long as they return a status code to the health check request (carried out every interval) between `2XX` and `3XX`, or matching the configured status.
+For gRPC servers, apache4 will consider them healthy as long as they return SERVING to [gRPC health check v1 requests](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).

 To propagate status changes (e.g. all servers of this service are down) upwards, HealthCheck must also be enabled on the parent(s) of this service.